dginsberg/dginsberg.github.io/_pages/bcmc.md

 layout: colloqpage
 title: The Brooklyn College Mathematics Colloquium
 permalink: /bcmc/
 description: The Brooklyn College Mathematics Colloquium is intended for a general audience and talks are accessible to students and faculty.
-If you have a suggestion for a speaker or a topic, please contact the organizers.
+If you have a suggestion for a speaker or a topic, please contact the <a href="foo">organizers.</a>
 nav: false
 nav_order: 2
 display_categories: [2023]